ezhang1218/CCUR/README.md

 Small Molecule and Pathogen contain experiments run for the corresponding datasets.

 ## CFS
-For experiments run using CFS on each dataset, we follow the original paper and its implementation here https://github.com/suinleelab/CFS/blob/master/contrastive_fs/.
+We compare results with CFS in this folder for each data.
+For corresponding files, we follow the original paper and its implementation which can be found here https://github.com/suinleelab/CFS/blob/master/contrastive_fs/.